Humor | Well That's a Fine How Do You Do / Humor | Well That's a Fine How Do You Do

 Billy Macgillycuddy, the older brother.
 When he looked at you?
 It felt like he wanted to chew on your face. something was just not right about that boy.

-They had moved onto our block a few years before we did. people felt helpless. some gave up, moved out.
+Their family moved onto our block a few years before we did. people felt helpless. some gave up, moved out.

 Surely it can’t be as bad as that?